floriann2/transform_harmony_objects/README.md

 ---
 ## Inspiration

-A wrote a similar tool which was a request from the 2D Builds department at Atomic Cartoons.
+I wrote a similar tool which was a request from the 2D Builds department at Atomic Cartoons.
 The tool allows for characters/props to copy & paste pivot/positional values interchangeably from one source peg to another (or multiple).
 The request came for <i>Pinecone & Pony</i>, which coincidentally was produced by DreamWorks (in collaboration with Atomic)!

 ## My Version